Gömböc

-The gömböc is the first mono-monostatic shape which has been constructed physically.
-It has a sharpened top, as shown in the photo.
-Its shape helped to explain the body structure of some tortoises in relation to their ability to return to an equilibrium position after being placed upside down.
-Copies of the gömböc have been donated to institutions and museums, and the largest one was presented at the World Expo 2010 in Shanghai, China.
+The gömböc's shape helped to explain the body structure of some tortoises and their ability to return to an equilibrium position after being placed upside down.
+Copies of the first physically constructed example of a gömböc have been donated to institutions and museums, and the largest one was presented at the World Expo 2010 in Shanghai, China.

 Name

 If analyzed quantitatively in terms of flatness and thickness, the discovered mono-monostatic bodies are the most sphere-like, apart from the sphere itself.
-Because of this, the first physical example was named gömböc, a diminutive form of gömb ("sphere" in Hungarian).
+Because of this, they were given the name gömböc, a diminutive form of gömb ("sphere" in Hungarian).

 History

-In geometry, a body with a single stable resting position is called monostatic, and the term mono-monostatic has been coined to describe a body which additionally has only one unstable point of balance.
-(The previously known monostatic polyhedron does not qualify, as it has several unstable equilibria.)
+In geometry, a body with a single stable resting position is called monostatic, and the term mono-monostatic has been coined to describe a body which additionally has only one unstable point of balance (the previously known monostatic polyhedron does not qualify, as it has several unstable equilibria).
 A sphere weighted so that its center of mass is shifted from the geometrical center is mono-monostatic.
-However, it is inhomogeneous; that is, its material density varies across its body.
-Another example of an inhomogeneous mono-monostatic body is the Comeback Kid, Weeble or roly-poly toy (see left figure).
+However, it is inhomogeneous; its material density varies across its body.
+Another example of an inhomogeneous mono-monostatic body is the Comeback Kid, Weeble or roly-poly toy (see figure).
 At equilibrium, the center of mass and the contact point are on the line perpendicular to the ground.
 When the toy is pushed, its center of mass rises and shifts away from that line.
-This produces a righting moment, which returns the toy to the equilibrium position.
+This produces a righting moment, which returns the toy to its equilibrium position.
+In June 2025 Domokos and co-workers announced that a monostable inhomogeneous tetrahedron has been successfully implemented.

-The above examples of mono-monostatic objects are necessarily inhomogeneous.
+The above examples of mono-monostatic objects are inhomogeneous.
 The question of whether it is possible to construct a three-dimensional body which is mono-monostatic but also homogeneous and convex was raised by Russian mathematician Vladimir Arnold in 1995.
 Being convex is essential as it is trivial to construct a mono-monostatic non-convex body: an example would be a ball with a cavity inside it.
-It was already well known, from a geometrical and topological generalization of the classical four-vertex theorem, that a plane curve has at least four extrema of curvature, specifically, at least two local maxima and at least two local minima (see right figure), meaning that a (convex) mono-monostatic object does not exist in two dimensions.
-Whereas a common anticipation was that a three-dimensional body should also have at least four extrema, Arnold conjectured that this number could be smaller.
+It was already well known, from a geometrical and topological generalization of the classical four-vertex theorem, that a plane curve has at least four extrema of curvature, specifically, at least two local maxima and at least two local minima, meaning that a (convex) mono-monostatic object does not exist in two dimensions.
+Whereas a common expectation was that a three-dimensional body should have at least four extrema, Arnold conjectured that this number could be smaller.